How Buildings Learn: TV series

 The book inspired a 6-part TV series by the BBC, produced by James Runcie, executive producer Roly Keating, which was screened in July 1997.

 In the BBC series, Brand is highly critical of the entire modernist approach to architecture.
 He fully rejects the "center out" approach of design, where a single person or group designs a building for others to use, in favor of an evolutionary approach where owners can change a building over time to meet their needs.
 He focuses specific criticisms on modernist innovators like Buckminster Fuller for making round buildings that do not allow any kind of additions or internal divisions, Frank Gehry for making buildings that were hard to maintain, and Le Corbusier for making buildings that did not take into consideration the needs of families.
 Brand was also critical of French development during the 1980s which did not take local conditions into account and ended up not serving their purpose, like the central Library which had to take money away from buying new books to deal with the heat produced by so many windows.

-Brand stresses the value an organic kind of building, based on four walls, which is easy to change and expand and grow as the ideal form of building.
-This embracing traditional box design as the optimal structure puts him in direct contrast to thinkers like Buckminster Fuller who proposed geodesic dome as a better solution for buildings.
+Brand stresses the value of an organic kind of building, based on four walls, which is easy to change and expand and grow as the ideal form of building.